GuillermoBustosPerez/Texture-analysis/README.md

 The following data and code is publish under a **Non Commercial 4.0 International (CC BY-NC 4.0) licnse**.
 For more details, see the [**License**](License.md) file.

+## **Structure of the repository**

+The repository provides

+The folder [Raw-images](Raw-Images) contains the original images generated after using Helicon Focus 7.7.2. to reduce problems due to focus variation.

+The [Scripts](Scripts) folder contains the subfolder [Fiji macros](Scripts/Fiji%20macros).